 If the airport is busy, they may have to stop-and-go as planes in front of them move up for takeoff.
 If there is little or no traffic, they may be able to continue moving, including pulling on to the runway to begin takeoff without stopping.
 As they approach the runway for takeoff, they change the radio to the Tower frequency to obtain clearance for takeoff.
 Additional switches are moved, and instruments, especially engine instruments are checked.

-Cabin Crew: As the aircraft taxis, the cabin crew will complete preparing the cabin and passengers for takeoff and then go to their crew seats for takeoff.
+Cabin Crew: As the aircraft taxis, the cabin crew will complete safety briefings and preparing the cabin and passengers for takeoff and then go to their crew seats for takeoff.
 You may hear the pilots instruct the crew to “prepare for takeoff.”
-The must be seated with seatbelts fastened just like the passengers.
+They must be seated with their seat belts fastened just like the passengers.